Wheel not included

 • 43 negative

-Most customers rate the Goodyear Eagle F1 Supercar EMT's dry traction as excellent, with scores predominantly 9s and 10s.
-High marks highlight responsive handling and confident grip, aligning with its max performance summer design.
-A few lower ratings exist but don't overshadow its strengths.
+Most customers rate the Eagle F1 Supercar EMT's dry traction as excellent, with scores predominantly 9s and 10s.
+A few lower ratings (0-6) suggest occasional variability, but overall performance aligns with its Max Performance Summer design for responsive handling and grip.

 November 08, 2007